SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 We will focus on the first role.
 For the reader interested in the second role, the class `SpAbstractBackendForTest` is a good starting place.

-As a Spec user, you should consider that the back-ends are working and your responsibilities is to test the logic of the user interface components.
+As a Spec user, you should consider that the back-ends are working and your responsibility is to test the logic of the user interface components.
 We should make sure that when the model changes, the user interface components reflect the changes.
 Inversely when the user interface components change, we should ensure that the model is updated.
 But let us check an example.